Tips · 9 MIN READ · PAUL LAWRENCE · DEC 5, 2024 · TAGS: MDR

 “MDRs lack necessary context to be effective.”

 A lack of context was a common complaint of MSSPs, leaving folks unnecessarily suspicious of MDRs for the same reason.
 MDRs generally address context needs in two ways: one, they dedicate a team of analysts that know enough about you to do detection and response on your behalf.
 This can certainly work, but can be risky as it’s based heavily on that team’s specific knowledge—i.e., if they lose too many of the original analysts that they dedicated to you, there goes that context.
-MSSPs tried this approach for years and found humans to be the least reliable part of their service delivery.
+MSSPs have tried this approach for years, and have found humans to be the least reliable part of their service delivery.

 Two, some MDRs save your context information in software, allowing automation to leverage it for noise reduction and leaving humans to use it to make the final judgment calls.
 Context includes data like who’s who in your system, what credentials they have, which countries they should be in, which apps they use and when, where the most sensitive data is found, and more (kind of like basic UEBA functionality).